 Compliance sampling requirements have been reviewed with all staff to ensure that all future samples are collected within their correct compliance periods.
-The missed samples have been collected and we have since returned to full compliance.
+The missed samples have been collected as of 8/5/2024.

 Please share this information with all the other people who drink this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools, and businesses).
 You can do this by posting this notice in a public place or distributing copies by hand or mail.